B2B Lead Generation for Tech Companies (18 Strategies 2026)

 • Do they use specific tools?
 Like CRMs?
 Or certain lead generation tools?

-The video below is an example of how we would analyse data to build look a like lists.
+The video below is an example of how we would analyze data to build look-alike lists.

 When it comes to building your ideal customer profile, you need to think about these 2 options.